 You can now create your Open Enterprise-powered organization on Ethereum’s mainnet today or create a test organization.
 Whenever you create an organization with this template, it will come with the five new apps that we have developed at Autark, which we are naming “Open Enterprise”, in addition to core applications of Finance, Tokens, and Voting.

 The governance for the current Open Enterprise template is based on an organization that is governed by members who hold transferable tokens.
 In the future we will have a few more options — such as a two-token cooperative template, that we are very keen on for our own organization’s operations.
-Meanwhile, for more flexible governance control, you can follow the step-by-step installation guide to learn about how to install each individual app using the aragonCLI.
+Meanwhile, for more flexible governance control, you can follow the step-by-step installation guide to learn about how to install each individual app.
 This is especially important if you want to install the applications to an existing organization.

 Below you can learn more about the functionalities of the Open Enterprise application suite.